dpiponi/mini_fm/README.md

 *A minimal FM demodulator*

 This is a quick and dirty FM receiver.

 The goal was to do close to the minimum to demodulate an FM signal.
 No fancy filtering, just box filters.
 No weird code architecture.
 Just one thread handling a callback for each block of raw binary data.
-It does use this small classes that act as transducers with internal state.
+It does use some small classes that act as transducers with internal state.
 This makes it possible to have convolutions that straddle the divide between blocks of input data.

+Tested on MacOSX and raspberry-pi.

 Missing:
 1. Stereo